microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ## Lakehouse storage

-To begin, we will create a **Lakehouse**, which is a data architecture platform that enables the storage, management, and analysis of structured and unstructured data.
+We'll start by creating a **Lakehouse**, which is a data architecture platform that enables the storage, management, and analysis of structured and unstructured data.
 This flexible and scalable solution allows organizations to handle large volumes of data using a variety of tools and frameworks to process and analyze that data.

 Learn more about [lakehouses in Microsoft Fabric](https://learn.microsoft.com/fabric/data-engineering/lakehouse-overview)